AndyC2513/budget-tracker/README.md

 ## CPSC 210 Project by Andy Chen

 Like many other people, I find managing and budgeting my spending each month to be extremely important but a tedious task.
 Online digital payments popularized online subscription services of different platforms.
-On top of that, there are payments on everyday necessities.
 This is why my project will be an application to **record budgets and personal finances.** Enter type of finance, budget for each type of finance, amount of available funds for each *type of finance*.
 Under each type of finance, there are different type of spending projects.
 Possible features are *subscription